logicmagix/XTide86/README.md

 > - Improved color rendering in all panes and status bars
 > - Toggle between classic **Portcullis** and modern **GRID** visual themes or medieval listchars in init.vim
 > - Screenshots updated to showcase enhanced visuals with tools like [`btop`](https://github.com/aristocratos/btop)or [`NPalette`](https://github.com/logicmagix/NPalette)
 > - v1.1.0 Update: Added --color and -c for optional 256 color palette.
-(Tested on gnome-terminal).
+(Tested on gnome-terminal requries ncurses-term package to be installed).
 XTide86 supports clean minimal setups or full color-rice mode.
 Your terminal, your choice.
 > - Must terminate current session to change color profile.
 > - Update XTide86 from your repo directory with --update
 > - Now supports opening new files editing files with xtide86 followed by the filename.